DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

 \section{DACAD}

-\textbf{Problem formulation:} Given an unlabeled time series dataset $T$ (target), the problem is to detect anomalies in $T$ using a labelled time series dataset $S$ (source) from a related domain.
+\textbf{Problem formulation:} Given an unlabeled time series dataset $T$ (target), the problem is to detect anomalies in $T$ using a labeled time series dataset $S$ (source) from a related domain.

-In this section, we present DACAD, which ingeniously uses temporal correlations in time series data and adapts to differences between source and target domains.
-It starts with a labelled dataset in the source domain, featuring both normal and anomalous instances.
-Both real and synthetic (injected) anomalies aid in domain adaptation, ensuring training and improving generalisability on a wide range of anomaly classes.
+In this section, we present DACAD, which uses temporal correlations ingeniously and adapts to differences between source and target domains.
+It starts with a labeled dataset in the source domain, featuring both normal and anomalous instances.
+Both real and synthetic (injected) anomalies aid in domain adaptation, thereby training in a manner that improves generalizability on a wide range of anomaly classes.

 DACAD's core is CL as inspired by a recent UDA for time series work \cite{ozyurt2023contrastive}, which strengthens its ability to handle changes between domains by improving the feature representation learning in source and target domains.
-As described in subsection~\ref{sec:rep}, in the target domain, we use a self-supervised contrastive loss~\cite{schroff2015facenet} by forming triplets to minimise the distance between similar samples and maximise the distance between different samples.
+As described in subsection~\ref{sec:rep}, in the target domain, we use a self-supervised contrastive loss~\cite{schroff2015facenet} by forming triplets to minimize the distance between similar samples and maximize the distance between different samples.
 Additionally, in the source domain, we leverage label information of both anomaly and normal classes and propose an effective supervised contrastive loss~\cite{khosla2020supervised} named supervised mean-margin contrastive loss.
 A Temporal Convolutional Network (TCN) in DACAD captures temporal dependencies, generating domain-invariant features.
 A discriminator ensures these features are domain-agnostic, leading to consistent anomaly detection across domains.
 DACAD's strength lies in its dual ability to adapt to new data distributions and to distinguish between normal and anomalous patterns effectively.
-In DACAD, time series data is split into overlapping windows of size $WS$ with a stride of 1, forming detailed source ($S$) and target ($T$) datasets.
-Windows in the source domain are classified based on anomaly presence: those with anomalies are marked as anomalous windows ($S_{\text{anom}}$), and others as normal ($S_{\text{norm}}$).
-Figure \ref{fig:arch} shows the DACAD architecture, and Algorithm \ref{alg:dacad} details its steps.
+In DACAD, time series data is split into overlapping windows of size $W_S$ with a stride of 1, forming detailed source ($S$) and target ($T$) datasets.
+Source windows are classified as normal ($S_{\text{norm}}$) anomalous $S_{\text{anom}}$) based on anomaly presence.
+Fig.~\ref{fig:arch} shows the DACAD architecture, and Algorithm \ref{alg:dacad} details its steps.
 The following subsections explore DACAD's components and their functionalities.